-In testimony whereof they so said it, and subscribed the same at about 9 o'clock, 1. m., before me, and the witnesses Don Julian Luna, Don José de Prado, and Don Pedro Garcia, residents.
+In testimony whereof they so said it, and subscribed the same at about 9 o'clock, a. m., before me, and the witnesses Don Julian Luna, Don José de Prado, and Don Pedro Garcia, residents.

-Present: Before me: PEREDA, MACHADO & CO.
-EUGENIÓ PONTON.
+Present:PEREDA, MACHADO & CO.Before me:EUGENIO PONTON.